briancaffey/RedLM/ARTICLE.md

 The core application consists of two parts: a web UI built with Nuxt and Vue 3 and a backend API built with FastAPI and LlamaIndex.
 There are lots of great tools for building full-stack AI applications such as Gradio and Streamlit, but I wanted to build with the web tools that I’m most familiar with and that provide the most flexibility.
 These frameworks (Nuxt and FastAPI) are simple and effective and they allowed me to develop quickly.
 Most of the code for this project was written by AI.
 I used OpenAI’s ChatGPT 4o, Anthropic’s Claude 3.5 Sonnet and 01.AI’s Yi-1.5-9B-Chat model.
 This means that I could write a prompt for a single-file-component in Vue or an API route for FastAPI and get perfectly-written code often on the first prompt.

 This project supports hybrid AI inference, meaning that the AI inference can be done either on local RTX PCs or using NVIDIA’s Cloud APIs from `build.nvidia.com`.
-I used PCs with NVIDIA GeForce RTX 4090 GPUs to do inference with language and vision models, and with a change of configuration, I was able to do the same inference using NVIDIA’s API endpoints.
+I used PCs with NVIDIA GeForce RTX 4090 GPUs to do inference with language and vision models, and with a change of configuration, I was able to do similar inference using NVIDIA’s API endpoints.

 ## Translating Dream of the Red Chamber with TensorRT-LLM